NeuroJSON/jmesh/JMesh_specification.md

 ------------------------

 All JMesh files are JData specification compliant.
-The same as JData, it has both a text format based on JSON serialization and a binary format based on the UBJSON serialization scheme.
+The same as JData, it has both a text format based on JSON serialization scheme and a binary format based on the UBJSON serialization scheme.

-Briefly, the text-based JMesh is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JMesh is a valid UBJSON with the extended syntax to support N-D array.
+Briefly, the text-format JMesh is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JMesh is a valid UBJSON with the extended syntax to support N-D array.
 Please refer to the JData specification for the definitions.

 Nearly all supported mesh data containers (i.e. named JData nodes) can be defined using one of the two forms: an N-D array or a structure.
-For each JMesh data keyword defined the following sections, we define the requirements on the data dimensions if one chooses the array form, and and the required and optional subfields if one chooses the structure form.
+For each JMesh data keyword defined the following sections, we define the requirements by specifying the data dimensions if one chooses the array form, or define a list of required or optional subfield names if one chooses the structure form.

 ### Array form

-For simple data, one can use the "array form" to store the data under a container keyword.
+For simple data, one can use the "array form" to store the data under a JMesh keyword.
 In such case, the format of the data must follow the "N-Dimensional Array Storage Keyword" rules defined in the JData specification.
 For example, one can store a 1-D or 2-D array using the direct storage format as
 ```
- "jmesh_container_1d": [v1,v2,...,vn]
+ "jmesh_container_1d": [v1,v2,...,vn],
  "jmesh_container_2d": [
     [v11,v12,...,v1n],
     [v21,v22,...,v2n],